gabrielmocan/swarm/minio/README.md

 # Prerequisites
 This deployment assumes you have Caddy up an running as reverse proxy for docker swarm.

-# Variables needed for deployment:
+# Variables needed for deployment
 ```text
 ACCESS_KEY
 SECRET_KEY